FRBNY-DSGE/DSGE.jl/doc/README.md

 `ScaledParameters` also have the following fields:

--`scaledvalue::T`: Parameter value scaled for use in `eqcond.jl` -`scaling::Function`: Function used to scale parameter value for use in equilibrium conditions.
+- `scaledvalue::T`: Parameter value scaled for use in `eqcond.jl`
+- `scaling::Function`: Function used to scale parameter value for use in equilibrium conditions.

 *Note:* Though not strictly necessary, defining a scaling with the